fhdotb/openPilotCarla/README.md

 <p><b>Python Scripts</b></p>
 <p>
 This folder contains Python scripts designed to extract OpenPilot behaviors and record videos within the Carla simulator.
-These scripts are based on the plug-in (bridge) provided by OpenPilot, which can be found at this <a href="https://github.com/commaai/openpilot/blob/master/tools/sim/bridge.py">link</a>.
+These scripts are based on the plug-in (bridge) provided by OpenPilot, which can be found at the <a href="https://github.com/commaai/openpilot/blob/master/tools/sim/bridge.py"> Openpilot bridge</a>.
 </p>

 <p><b>Demo</b></p>